mhausenblas/usn-app/README.md

 	...
 	2013-06-07T06:02:53 Initialized USN tables in serving layer.

-You can use the shell to verify if the serving layer has been initialized correctly:
+You can use the HBase shell to verify if the serving layer has been initialized correctly:

 	$ ./bin/hbase shell
 	hbase(main):001:0> describe 'usn_friends'